benko/ocp4-lab-deployment/README.md

     There are two settings that go along with that - ``vm_bridge_name`` and ``vm_network_name``, but they are of course mutually exclusive.
 The former is only used whn ``vm_use_bridge`` is on, and vice-versa.

+### Useful Tags

+While (re)running the playbooks, some tags may be of particular use because they simply save time.
+Such as:

+ - ``rhsm``

+    Will skip any subscription-related action.
+RHSM can be slow, and this just skips those slow steps.

+ - ``openvpn``

+    While configuring the ``services`` VM, you might not want to deploy an OpenVPN service, for whatever reason, so skipping this tag allows you to simply not even care about the RPMs this would normally use, much less about the configuration of the service and any other bollocks.
+It does mean, however, that you need to eat your own DNS food. /etc/hosts FTW!

 ## Additional Artifacts